When I decided to build my bike, I committed to do everything I could by myself.

 I was aware the composites side was complicate, it is safe to say that was right...

 I can still not pretend I know how to design and manufacture a good and reliable composite part, because I understand it involves so much than just a 3D model and bulk prepreg in a mold cavity.
-But the goal here was to give it a try, and learn.

 At the beginning, I started to draft some mold design on my computer.
-I had this idea of building the swingarm with a single mold, a massive bloc in the middle, and cavities on each sides of this bloc.
+I had this idea of building the swingarm with a single mold, a massive bloc in the middle, and cavities on each sides of this

 I knew also from a great article about the carbon V10 that a swingarm could be done with this two separated sides and bonded together.
 That is helpful to see this from big companies.
-But also a little stressfull thinking the amount of work to do it.
+But also a

 For the front triangle, I wanted to use the mock-up as a pattern to build a split mold.